jscrane/Tasks/README.md

 Extending Interrupted for tasks requires a few changes:

-- only sleeping the processor when no task is runnable,
+- only powering-down the processor when no task is runnable,
-- permitting tasks to 'interrupt' each other.
+- permitting tasks to 'interrupt' each other, using pseudo-devices.

 Here's a simple example, for the Arduino Uno: